HOW TO FILL IN AN ET1 FORM

 - Identify relevant managers or colleagues by their full name and job title.

-3. Details of the protected disclosure.
+4. Details of the protected disclosure.
 Next you need to clearly state that you made a “protected disclosure” and evidence this by providing information to show that the concerns you raised and the way you raised the concerns meet the required legal tests to be a protected disclosure.
+If you made multiple protected disclosures you should number each protected disclosure chronologically.

 A. You should start by stating that you made a protected disclosure and provide information about the disclosure(s):